KyleAndruczk/pet-store-simulator/README.md

 # Pet Store Simulator

 Pet Store Simulator is a CLI game entirely built in Ruby.
 This game simulates the experience of an employee at a pet store.
-The user can choose a store that he/she wants to work at, change the working hours and job status, choose to work at another store, and quit the job.
-The user can also view all the pets he/she has, adopt a new pet, and remove all the dead pets.
+The user can choose a store that they want to work at, change the working hours and job status, choose to work at another store, and quit the job.
+The user can also view all the pets that they have, adopt a new pet, and remove all the dead pets.

 # Instructions

 1. Clone the repository to a local directory.
 2. Run 'bundle install' in your terminal install/update all gems.
-3. (optional) Run 'rake db:seed' in your terminal to change the names of all pets, stores, and employees.
+3. (Technically optional, but can help prevent an error where the code crashes after one inputs their years of experience in their job application) Run 'rake db:migrate' and 'rake db:seed' in your terminal to ensure that all pets, employees, and stores are readable/function properly.
-4. Start a new game by running 'ruby ./bin/run.rb' in your terminal.
+4. Start a new game by running 'ruby ./bin/run.rb' in your terminal (from the root of the cloned repo).
 5. Have fun!!!

 # Video Demo